gomson/vicsydev/lispy_forth.md

 If you have no idea what Forth is; a first step is to think of it as Reverse Polish Notation for code, the kind of code Yoda would write.
 Like Lisp, Forth is more idea than implementation; arguably even more so than Lisp because of it's simplicity.
 While widely popular in embedded hardware circles, it's unfortunately mostly forgotten outside of that niche.
 Unfortunate because Forth makes a perfect foundation for domain specific languages.

 ### lifoo
 There's a saying in Forth circles; that if you've seen one Forth compiler, you've seen one Forth compiler.
 Besides being based on stacks and words, Lifoo is very much Lisp in Forth clothes; to the point where it reuses the Lisp reader to read Lifoo code.
 Forth likes to call functions words, and Lifoo keeps with that tradition.
 Lifoo comes with a modest but growing, modular set of built-in words.
-Words can be defined in either Lisp or Lifoo, the goal is to gradually migrate as much functionality as possible to pure Lifoo.
+Words can be defined in either Lisp or Lifoo, and the goal is to gradually migrate as much functionality as possible to pure Lifoo.
 Besides macros; functions for defining, looking up and un-defining words are also provided.

 ```
 (defmacro define-lifoo-init (name &body body)